Overview

 -

-Students at the University of Iceland do not pay tuition fees, only an annual registration fee of ISK 75,000 (477 EUR)
+The University of Iceland does not charge tuition fees, but the annual registration fee is ISK 75,000.

 Funding